FtmKhosrav/FtmKhosrav/README.md

 ## 🚀 Current Goal

 Building a bridge between **system/process analysis and data-driven decision making**.

-## 📫 Contact

-Open to learning, collaboration, and junior roles in data-related or systems roles.
+Open to learning and collaboration in data-related or systems roles.